jgbaldwinbrown/pfb2019bcg/problemsets/Python_05_problemset.md

     - average line length

-5. You are going to generate a couple of gene list that are saved in files, add their contents to sets, and compare them.
+5. You are going to generate a couple of gene lists that are saved in files, add their contents to lists, and compare them.

 __Generate Gene Lists:__